Dean College is a private, residential New England college

 - Perform other related duties as assigned.

-- Experience working with students with learning difficulties, preferred at the college level;
+- Experience working with college age student with learning

 - Tutoring experience, preferred;

-- Proficiency in Microsoft suite (Word, Excel, Teams, PowerPoint, etc.), required;
+- Proficiency with Microsoft Office (Word, Excel, Teams, Outlook,

 - COVID-19 Vaccination, required.